joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 ### Basic needed prerequisites configuration on CMakelists.txt

-Before starting configuring each submodule, we need to add some basic configurations to the `firmware/CMakeLists.txt` file.
-This will mainly be creationg of some targets needed by zenoh pico and creation of a variable with needed import modules for other submodules.
-Also optionally enabling C++ support.
+Before configuring each submodule, it is necessary to add some basic settings to the `firmware/CMakeLists.txt` file.
+These include the creation of required targets for Zenoh-Pico, the definition of a variable listing the modules to be imported by other submodules, and optionally, the enabling of C++ support.

-If you want to have C++ support, make the following changes on `firmware/CMakeLists.txt`:

-On the top of the file add following lines:
+To enable C++ support, make the following modifications to the top of the `firmware/CMakeLists.txt` file:

 ```diff
 set(CMAKE_C_STANDARD 11)
 set(CMAKE_C_STANDARD_REQUIRED ON)